Employment

 - Licensed or licensure eligible as an Athletic Trainer (ATC) by the State of Maryland Board of Physicians.

-- Two years Certified Athletic Training Experience.
-Secondary High School or higher experience preferred.
+- Two years of Certified Athletic Training Experience preferred.
+Secondary High School experience preferred.

-- Strong written, verbal, organization and interpersonal skills
+- Strong written and verbal communication, strong organization and interpersonal skills.

-- Familiar with the use and operation of a personal computer; experience with Electronic Medical Record programs preferred but not required
+- Familiar with the use and operation of a personal computer; experience with Electronic Medical Record (Magnus Health) programs preferred but not required.

 - Current US driver’s license.